 Organisational and Customer/third party information.
 We may collect the name, contact information of those that we employ and who work in support of the lawful function of our business, as well as those who are users of our goods and services.

-Information provided to us from any source.
-We may collect and store personal information which is lawfully provided to us from any source in connection with the legitimate conduct of our business such as name, address, email and phone numbers, job title, employing organisation and photograph.
-In addition; where messages or other communications by any reasonable and auditable means are transacted with us we will collect any personal or non-personal information provided in or with the communication.
+Types of information that we process.
+We may collect and store personal information about you which is lawfully provided to us such as your name, address, email and phone numbers, job title, employing organisation and photograph.
+In addition, where messages or other communications by any reasonable and auditable means are transacted with us we will collect any personal or non-personal information provided in or with the communication.
 This information may be used to respond to your communication, to improve our products and services, or for other purposes as described in this Privacy Policy.

 Our on-line services and website usage details, IP address and Cookies.
-When any user accesses our services including our web site or other available digital resources we may automatically collect certain information about usage activity.
-This may include the user’s IP address, browser information, location data, search history within our services, user website preferences, settings, and login history.
+When any user accesses our services including our web site or other available digital resources, we may automatically collect certain information about usage activity.
+This may include the user’s IP address, browser information, approximate location data, search history within our services, user website preferences, settings, and login history.
 The information does not directly identify you unless you have chosen to provide us with identifying information.
 Our website provides information regarding Corsight’s solution for real time facial recognition, advanced analytics and object detection (the: “Platform”).
 Corsight’s Platform maintains high accuracy in large and densely populated crowds while it enables environments to stop real-time threats and maximize enterprise safety.
 Some information may be automatically collected, and some is collected when you interact with our website or other on-line services.
 The type of information that may be automatically collected may or may not amount to being personal information and includes your session durations, the content you accessed on the website, the frequency and scope of your use of the website and information about your computer and internet connection including the operating system you use and browser type.
-Information from which you can be personally identified may also be collected, including but not limited to your name, email address and the location of the computer through which you used the website.
+Information from which you can be personally identified may also be collected, including but not limited to your name, email address and the approximate geographic location of the computer through which you used the website as determined by its IP address.

 Photographs and inherent biometric/special category data.
 We may collect personal information in the form of photographs and data of facial images in circumstances where it is lawful for us to do so.
 We may process those images to produce a template of features, otherwise known as being a biometric facial template, for the purposes of producing, training, developing, reviewing and improving the effectiveness of the algorithms within the technology we produce.
 This type of data amounts to being ‘special category data’ and will also enable us to identify and assess risk and issues such as consistency and effectiveness in demographic accuracy so that we may assure the integrity of our goods and services.
 We will also process data of this nature when exposing our technology for independent third party assessment by accredited assessors, those with a lawful purpose to assess our products and those having a statutory obligation to conduct due diligence upon the equality, Human Rights and compliance credentials of our goods and services.
-Examples of such a statutory undertaking include the Public Sector Equality Duty inherent in the Equalities Act 2010 within the UK jurisdiction also Conformity Assessments required by the AI Act within the EU.
+Examples of such a statutory undertaking include the Public Sector Equality Duty inherent in the Equalities Act 2010 within the UK jurisdiction, as well as Conformity Assessments required by the AI Act within the EU.

 2. Why We collect the information.